 Along with all the cool characters there are some fine stories.
 Each chapter is like a mini adventure.
 My favorite is when Bod takes on a school bully.
 How to scare a bully: have him follow you to scary place, like, oh, how about a cemetery?
 Boo!
 Bully runs away.
 And doesn’t pick on the little kids anymore.
 But of course it doesn’t work out exactly as Bod had planned.
 But having ghosts on your side can be a good thing.
 They can teach you important things like how to Fade and dreamwalk.
 And the difference between the living and the dead.
 But cemeteries aren’t really scary places.
 It just depends on your point of view.
 And your perception of cemeteries will likely be altered by the Graveyard Book.

-The Graveyard Book is available at many fine libraries.
+The Graveyard Book can be ordered from Amazon.
 Or try your wonderful local bookseller.

 Photograph: Mausoleum Door Handle by Joe Beine, Fairmount Cemetery, Denver, Colorado

 Advertising Disclosure: The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.